SquarePenguin101/www.squarepenguin.co.uk/content/wiki/webpvr.md

 - **Add Search to PVR** - Once you have added the search terms to get the list of programmes you wish to regularly record, click this button.

->**HEY!
-OVER HERE!** - The queued recordings and PVR searches that you add will only actually be recorded when you click the **Run PVR** button at the top of the page.
+>**HEY!** - The queued recordings and PVR searches that you add will only actually be recorded when you click the **Run PVR** button at the top of the page.

 - **Refresh Cache** - You must regularly refresh the programme cache to see new programmes.
 Clicking this button opens another tab or window that refreshes the list of programmes from the online feeds of the selected programme types.
 If you leave it open it will auto-refresh every hour unless you override the settings.

     **NOTE:** It may take a while to reload page when refreshing caches.

->**HEY!
-OVER HERE!** - Like the man says: Don't forget to refresh your cache before doing a search.
+>**HEY!** - Like the man says: Don't forget to refresh your cache before doing a search.

 - **Quick URL** - To record or play a BBC iPlayer audio or video URL, paste the programme episode page URL into the *Quick URL* box and click **Play** or **Record**